FDK 6.7.0, 6.7.1, and 6.7.2: Known issues and minor bugs have been fixed.

 - Insert text in the open conversation editor window

-Added Event APIs to enable apps to listen for and react to timer start, stop, delete, and update events.
+Added Event methods to enable apps to listen for and react to timer start, stop, delete, and update events.

 Added support for more Installation parameters to help developers enhance the app installation experience.